english below

 In mei gaat ARCHITECTURE ON FILM verder met "Diversity in Space".

 L'Adamant is een drijvend gebouw op de Seine, in het hart van Parijs, waarin geestelijke gezondheidszorg centraal staat op de schaal van de stad, het individu en het collectief.
-De documentaire Sur l’Adamant schetst een teder portret van een psychiatrisch dagcentrum, waarin de relatie tussen les soignées en les soignants op een intieme en menselijke manier in beeld wordt gebracht.
+De documentaire SUR L'ADAMANT schetst een teder portret van een psychiatrisch dagcentrum, waarin de relatie tussen les soignées en les soignants op een intieme en menselijke manier in beeld wordt gebracht.
 Dit dagcentrum is een actief verzet tegen de ontmenselijking van de psychiatrie.

 Deze Gouden Beer winnaar (Berlinale 2023) van Nicolas Philibert vormt de aanleiding van het onderzoeksproject De Therapeutische Stad, erkend met het Bouwmeester Label.
 Door het introduceren van architecturale typologieën—de boot, de toren, de villa en de tuin—verkennen Lisa Janssens en Renaud Baeckelandt niet alleen de architecturale kwaliteiten van deze figuren, maar ook hun relatie tot de stad.
 Ruimtelijke begrippen als aankomst en verblijf, de grens tussen privé en publiek en de manier waarop architectuur zorg kan faciliteren, resoneren tijdens gesprekken met de psychiatrische praktijk.
 De publicatie verkent de rol van metaforen en culturele narratieven — zoals film, literatuur en kunst— rond zorg in de stad.